GHSVS-de/plg_system_onuserghsvs/README.md

 # plg_system_onuserghsvs
-- Joomla system plugin.
+Joomla system plugin.
 Performs additional actions when users are edited or saved.

 ## Restrictions
-- Just one action at the moment: Send information email to admin that has created a new user in Joomla backend.
+- Just two actions at the moment:
+  - Send information email to `Super User`s when a new user in Joomla backend has been created.
+  - Simple check for forbidden characters in `Name` field on registration and block registration if present.
 - Just english language files that also contain german translations (lazyness).

 ----------------------